Blogs/AI

 Index

-An index in Pinecone serves as a structured collection that accepts and stores vector embeddings.
-It acts as a repository for the embeddings, enabling efficient querying and operations.
-You can think of an index as a specialized database designed to handle high-dimensional vectors.
+An index in Pinecone serves as a structured collection that stores and organizes vector embeddings for fast similarity search.
+It functions as the core retrieval layer, enabling efficient querying at scale.
+You can think of an index as a purpose-built system optimized specifically for high-dimensional vector computation.

 Querying an Index